-If you decide to have your silver stored at Brinks or Farmers and Merchants Bank, the storage cost including insurance is charged monthly, which on an annual basis amounts to about seven cents per ounce.
+If you decide to have your silver stored at Brinks, the storage cost including insurance is charged monthly, which on an annual basis amounts to about seven cents per ounce.
 Using the example of a $50,000 silver purchase, the monthly cost is about $15 for the storage of the 175 pounds of silver.
 There are no storage time limits and you can take personal possession at any time by having your silver shipped to you.
 You can also sell your silver at any time to Monex without delivery or assay charges.
 Additionally, you can also sell your silver to anyone else and Monex will arrange delivery to your selected buyer.

 Does Monex sell collector or rare coins?